yamaimo/WorkStealing/README.md

 A merge sort which splits array for each worker thread at first and merges split arrays after each worker thread sorted its array.

+### post_fetch_merge_sort

+A merge sort using producer-consumer: a producer thread creates tasks and post them into the task deque, and each consumer thread fetches a task from the task deque and executes the task.

 ### fork_join_merge_sort

 A merge sort using fork-join: one thread creates another thread (fork),